emacsmirror/mode-line-idle/readme.rst

 To be able to add useful information into the mode-line without slowing down Emacs performance.

-While delaying updates is not so difficult, having multiple timers can become awkward when mixed in with the mode-lines configuration.
+While delaying updates isn't such a problem in Emacs, having multiple timers can become awkward when mixed in with the mode-lines configuration.

 Instead of avoiding expensive information in the mode-line, it can be calculated when idle.